Adroiti/docs-for-code-review-tools/RuboCop/Lint-LiteralInCondition.md

-Pattern: Lint/LiteralInCondition
+Pattern: Literal in condition

 Issue: -

 ## Description

-This cop checks for literals used as the conditions or as operands in and/or expressions serving as the conditions of if/while/until.
+This cop checks for literals used as the conditions or as operands in and/or expressions serving as the conditions of `if`/`while`/`until`.

 ### Example